KennethEnevoldsen/snip/docs/report.md

 - [x] Plot Single SNPs
 - [x] Figure out the role of the Q_J (examine)
 - [ ] Calculate correlation
+- [x] Check visualization, is there a even amount of c snps pr. chromosome?
+  -  It was caused by a normalization of the snps.
+I should have updated the plots now.

 ## central question: